 - Turning up to a networking event alone.
 (Small talk, strangers, awkward introductions.
 Exhausting.)

 - Attending a conference without knowing anyone.
 (These people all know each other.
 They don’t need to talk to me.
 Argh!)

-I bit the bullet, applied my lipstick and faked the fact that I was confident, until I actually did feel confident.
-I met wonderful people, learned a ridiculous amount about writing and may have shared a few (too many) cocktails late in the evening.
+But eventually I bit the bullet, applied my lipstick and faked the fact that I was confident, until I actually did feel confident.
+I met wonderful people, learned a lot and may have ended up sharing a few (too many) cocktails late in the evening.

-How to be an Outgoing Introvert at a Conference:
+How to be an Introvert and Still Succeed at Conferences:

 1. Body Language Matters:

 - Be open – don’t stand in the corner with your arms crossed, eyes cast down.

 - Smile readily, at lots of people.

 - If you feel awkward, hold a drink in your hand and wander the room.

 - Say hello.
 (What’s the worst that could happen?
 The person ignores you?
 So what – that’s their loss.
 You’re awesome and they miss out on your company.)